seqan/seqan/manual/source/Tutorial/AFirstExample.rst

 Running Example
 ~~~~~~~~~~~~~~~

-Our example program will do a pattern search of a short query sequence in a long database sequence.
+Let's start with a simple example programm.
+The program will do a pattern search of a short query sequence (pattern) in a long database sequence (text).
-As the score, we will compute the number of equal characters at each position.
+We define the score for each position of the database sequence as the sum of matching characters between the pattern and the text.

-The following figure shows an example:
+The following figure shows an expected result:

 ::